Mathematics at Manor

 Curriculum Intent: Retention of Knowledge

-MATHEMATICS IMPACT: Pupils will make at least good progress in Maths from their last point of statutory assessment or from their starting point in EYFS or KS1.
+Pupils will make at least good progress in Maths from their last point of statutory assessment or from their starting point in EYFS or KS1.
 Pupils will use their Mathematic knowledge and skills, in all curriculum areas, to enable them to have a deep understanding, confidence, competence and retention of knowledge in the subject.
 Children will demonstrate a quick recall of facts and procedures.
-This includes the recollection of the times table and the opportunity to develop the ability to recognise relationships and make connections in maths lessons.
+This includes the recollection of their times tables and the opportunity to develop the ability to recognise relationships and make connections in maths lessons.
 Mathematical concepts are mastered when a child can show it in multiple ways, using the mathematical language to explain their ideas, and can independently apply the concept to new problems in unfamiliar situations.